carla-simulator/carla/Docs/adv_rss.md

 ---
 ## Compilation

-The RSS integration has to be built aside from the rest due to __asdf__.
+The RSS integration has to be built aside from the rest of CARLA.
+The __ad-rss-lib__ comes with an LGPL-2.1 open-source license that creates conflict.
+It has to be linked statically into _libCarla_.

 As a reminder, the feature is only available for the Linux build so far.

 ### Dependencies